Thangaricky/CarStatus/README.md

 ## Development server

-In the terminal go to /CarStatus/main
+In your terminal go to "/CarStatus/main".
 Run `go build core.go` to start the application.
 In the browser navigate to `http://localhost:8231/car/overview` to list all the car details.